 Apply for alternative break!
-Applicants may also download and submit a paper alternative break application.
-Priority deadline is Thursday, December 1, 2016.
+Priority deadline is Monday, November 27, 2017.
 Applications will be accepted on a rolling basis until all three trips are full.
-Applications are for spring break are now closed!

 Read what past Alternative Break participants have said about their experiences:

-Estimated Trip Cost: $455 (includes 4 dinners and light breakfast)
+Trip Fee: $100 (includes 4 dinners and light breakfast)

 Explore the complex, multi-faceted factors at play impacting hunger and homelessness in San Francisco and learn about homelessness issues in major urban areas including the short-term relief and long-term solutions that are being worked for and envisioned.
 Participants will complete service projects centered on addressing hunger and homelessness while meeting and working alongside local visionaries who actively address these issues in their communities.
 If you have an interest in learning about homelessness issues in major urban areas, this is the perfect trip for you.
 The trip will include hands-on direct service work with people experiencing homelessness from diverse backgrounds such as preparing and serving meals.
 We will also complete indirect service projects, such as facility improvements and assisting organizations prepare for fundraisers, gaining behind the scenes awareness and understanding of organizations that address homelessness.
 On our community immersion day, we will explore San Francisco and all that it has to offer!

 Note: Lodging will be in a hostel.
 Trip fee includes transportation, lodging, 4 community dinners that will be prepared and shared as a group and light breakfast, which is included at the hostel.
 You will be responsible for your meals on travel days as well as for purchasing materials to pack your lunch and supplement breakfast.
 There will be a community kitchen available to prepare breakfast, pack a lunch, and cook dinner.
 You also will be responsible for paying public transportation fees that will total approximately $16 for the week.